ferdesande/distributed-cache-service/README.md

 - **Language**: Kotlin
 - **Framework**: Spring Boot 3
 - **Architecture**: Onion Architecture
-- **Cache**: Redis
+- **Cache**: Redis/In-Memory (Configurable)
 - **Testing**: JUnit 5, TestContainers
 - **Build**: Gradle
 - **Architecture Validation**: ArchUnit

 ## Local Development Infrastructure

-The directory `infrastructure/local` contains a Docker Compose configuration for local development.
+The directory `infrastructure/local` contains a Docker Compose configuration for local development when the application is configured to work with Redis as foundation of the `CacheRepository`.

 ### Services